 Warnings can be issued at any time and can be issued through a notification with the president (or another member of the executive board) where it will be up to the informed officer to issue a warning.

-If the problem that caused the warning is not resolved in a matter of a week after the non-compliant officer is warned, the non-compliant officer can be released from their position based on a private vote from all executive officers where a majority must be established for an officer to be released.
+If the problem that caused the warning is not resolved in a matter of a week after the non-compliant officer is warned, the non-compliant officer can be released from their position based on a private vote from all executive officers where a simple majority must be established for an officer to be released.

 If the released officer disagrees with the decision, the released officer maintains the right to debate the decision at the next officer meeting regarding their decision to disagree with the release.

 Respectful discussion and reasoning will be provided by both parties regarding the released officer on why they were released and why they should stay.
 All officers are allowed to participate.
 The released officer can be reinstated based on another private vote after this discussion.
 This vote will be written on paper and will be placed in a container where anonymity of the participating parties can be enforced.
-Afterwards, the votes will be tallied to decide whether the officer will be reinstated.
+Afterwards, the votes will be tallied to decide whether the officer will be reinstated by a simple majority.

 If the released officer does not appear at the next officer meeting following their decision to contest release, the released officer will forfeit their right to refute the dismissal.